NZAEE Conference

 Nadine Hura

 Kia ora, ko Nadine Hura ahau, nō Ngāti Hine ōku tūpuna, e noho ana ki raro i te maru o Whitireia.
 I’m a writer, poet and zine-maker based in Porirua.
 For the past 4 years I’ve been writing a column about climate change while working closely with Māori researchers taking action to protect and restore their whenua.
 If there’s one thing I’ve learned over this time, it’s that the climate crisis is as much a challenge about the stories people believe, as it is about carbon emissions or managed retreat.
-In this collaborative, interaction session, we’ll examine some of the linguistic defaults hidden within the dominant discourse of climate change, on a mission for precision.
+In this collaborative, interactive session, we’ll examine some of the linguistic defaults hidden within the dominant discourse of climate change, on a mission for precision.
 Bring a notebook, we’ll jam poetry!